crispinamuriel/internship-code-challenge/backend/ufo-game-crispina/README.md

 ## How to play:

-clone / download Crispina's game files [here](https://github.com/crispinamuriel/internship-code-challenge/tree/master/backend/ufo-game-crispina)
+clone or download Crispina's game files [here](https://github.com/crispinamuriel/internship-code-challenge/tree/master/backend/ufo-game-crispina)

 #### below are `CLI commands` to follow: